-- Non-resident alien (international student) - students enrolled in courses or programs that do not earn credit - students with no reportable qualified tuition and expenses (QTRE) during the tax year, do not have any adjustments made to a prior year, and who have no reportable scholarships or grants - These may include, but are not limited to, students who are enrolled in high-school but are taking courses and students who are taking courses for which no college credit is earned.
+You should consult your tax advisor for assistance in determining your eligibility or for other tax related questions. - students with no reportable qualified tuition and expenses (QTRE) during the tax year, do not have any adjustments made to a prior year, and who have no reportable scholarships or grants - These may include, but are not limited to, students who are enrolled in high-school but are taking courses and students who are taking courses for which no college credit is earned.

-Why is Box 2 empty?
+Why is box 2 empty?